-We provide education and support to parents, families and the community to address a range of factors that can impact on a child’s growth and development.
+The program works with parents, families and the community to address factors that can impact on a child’s growth and development.

-We also work with community stores in the region and talk about the healthy food options and policies.
+The Child Nutrition Program also works with community stores in the region to develop and discuss healthy food options and policies.

-Walytjapiti work with families and children (0-12 years) who are at risk or experiencing neglect.
+The Walytjapiti Program (Intensive Family Support) supports families and children (0-12 years) who are experiencing or at risk or experiencing neglect.

-The Walytjapiti team deliver trauma informed therapeutic case management with families across eight remote communities in NPY lands.
+The Walytjapiti team deliver trauma informed therapeutic case management with families across eight remote communities in the NT and APY Lands.

-Referrals to the program can be received through statutory child protection workers, from members of the community and other community-based agencies.
+Referrals to the program can be received through statutory child protection workers, community-based agencies and members of the community.